-Intra SRD Questions:

-Intra-SRD is addressed in WI41 draft

 Dedicated Alarm band: it should rather be a band for specific SRD with DC/LDC and needing a predictable sharing environment

-Non-specific vs specific SRD is unclear?

-Smart Grids does not need to be considered in particular.

-RFID vs SRD?Some adaptations necessary?
-WI41 report does not contain information yet

-Automotive applications could be included in specific SRD targeting 873-876 MHz

-Benefits of harmonization
+Specific Benefits of harmonization

+Make category specific benefits clear Sections 5.1, 5.2, 5.3, 5.5 and 5.6 all need expanding to state the actual benefits of harmonisation

 5.1 Generic SRD

 For generic SRD the benefits of further European harmonisation are discussed in paragraph 0.6.2 of the Report into the “Study on the Legal, Economic & Technical Aspects of Collective Use of Spectrum (CUS) in the European Community ”.
 This report concludes that the benefits of harmonisation are “substantial”.